 - Have a minimum 2.0 grade point average

-- Student must satisfy 25% residency requirement
+- Satisfy the 25% residency requirement

-FCC Internship Workbook for Students
+FCC Internship Program Student Workbook

 Do I have to register for credit to be an intern through FCC?

-Students not in one of the listed college programs may do an independent internship, but not for credit.
+Students not in one of the listed programs may do an independent internship, but not for credit.
 There are many resources for doing such an internship.

 Can I do an internship with my current employer?